-Only huge rabbit hutch will do, and by huge, I mean at least 6 foot .
+Only huge rabbit hutch will do, and by huge, this means at least 6 foot .

 Bigger, if you have more than one rabbit.

-Well, there are lots of very valid reasons and if you don't want to take my word for it, then have a quick read of this page and come back to me here.
+Well, there are lots of very valid reasons, have a quick read of this page and you'll see.

 Let's take a look at the some of the most popular rabbit hutches on the market sold by some of the major retailers...

 part of a worldwide campaign to raise awareness on the living